 biographies indicate that "Evidence" was inspired by the author's

-lawyer wishing to avoid death penalties shows us what humans can aspire
+wishing to avoid death penalties shows us what humans can aspire to when

-to when they think a little more while emoting a little less.
-To me this
+they think a little more while emoting a little less.
+To me this is "icing

-Conflict" teaches us that wars are a complete waste of time.
-It also
+teaches us that wars are a complete waste of time.
+It also teaches us to

-teaches us to repress our emotions where politics and religion are
+repress our emotions where politics and religion are concerned.

 - Introduction (1950)

-(programmer?) of "U.S. Robots and Mechanical Men Corporation" is about
+of "U.S. Robots and Mechanical Men Corporation" is about to retire

-to retire so a reporter is about to spend three days interviewing her
+so a reporter is about to spend three days interviewing her for a "Pop